areebahmeddd/GodsEye/gemini_instructions.md

 3. **Filling Null Values**:
    - Ensure generated responses are concise and relevant.
-   - Use information from the `content` key and other provided values to fill null entries.
+   - Use information from the `content` key and other provided values to fill only null entries.
    - Include appropriate units for specific keys:
      - For percentage values (e.g., `positive_percentage`, `neutral_percentage`, `negative_percentage`, `average_positive_percentage`, `average_neutral_percentage`, `average_negative_percentage`), include the percentage symbol (`%`).
      - For time values (e.g., `read_time`), include the unit `minutes`.